SAP-samples/ui5-typescript-helloworld/step-by-step.md

 npx ui5 serve -o index.html --config ui5-dist.yaml
 ```

-### 10. Add Scripts for Building/Running/Checking to `package.json`
+## 10. Add Scripts for Building/Running/Checking to `package.json`

-Now it's time to write down the various commands used so far as scripts in `package.json`, so you don't need to type them every time they are used.
+Now it's time to write down the various commands used so far as scripts in `package.json`, so you don't need to recall and type them every time they are used.

 Change the `"scripts"` section in the `package.json` file to have the following content.
 All scripts have already been used and explained earlier, so there is nothing new here, it's just for convenience.